HMPO/hmpo-form-wizard/README.md

   * `attribute`
   * `value`
 * `autocomplete` - Autocomplete key to add to input field
+* `contentKey` - localisation key to use for this field instead of the field name

 ## Central journey storage
 To facilitate sharing form values between wizards in the same journey a field can be specified to save into the `journeyModel` instead of the `sessionModel` using the `journeyKey` property: